Audience: (ClassLink Administrator)

 To prevent subsequent syncs from overwriting previously exported data of a specific mapping, you can click the arrows between OneSync and destination mappings to set override settings for that specific mapping.
-Current settings include: "always map" and "only map when adding user".
+Current settings include: always map and only map when adding user.
 These settings can be applied to default mappings and custom mappings.
 In addition, toggles with the same functionality are available for enabling or disabling overrides for user account controls in Active Directory destinations.

-To map to a custom attribute or property in a destination, you can first set your own attribute the Default Mappings tab of a destination, above the destination fields.
+To map to a custom attribute or property in a destination, you can first set your own attribute with the Default Mappings tab of a destination, above the destination fields.
 This attribute will then appear in mappings in the Default Mappings and Custom Mappings dropdowns.

 For more information on GSuite custom attributes. click here.

 OneSync provides additional mappings and options for Active Directory destinations, including User Account Controls and Password Policies.
 These controls can be set in Default mappings, Custom mappings, and Events & Actions.